Gruppo dei Sei: History

 Their association was championed by art critics like Edoardo Persico and Lionello Venturi and contemporary art collector Riccardo Gualino who, together with his wife, had purchased a theater in Turin where he was endorsing avant-garde music concerts, dances, art events and plays.

 The six artists first exhibited together in the spring of 1929 at Galleria Guglielmi in Turin.
-In November the same year they had two other shows at Circolo della Stampa in Genoa and at Galleria Bardi in Milan (later to be known as Galleria Il Milione).
-A combination of personal and political disagreements eventually contributed to split the group apart, along with Gualino's decision to withdraw his financial support following the Wall Street Crash of 1929 and his being put under house arrest by Benito Mussolini's government.
+In November of the same year they had two other shows at Circolo della Stampa in Genoa and at Galleria Bardi in Milan (later to be known as Galleria Il Milione).
+A combination of personal and political disagreements eventually contributed to splitting the group apart, along with Gualino's decision to withdraw his financial support following the Wall Street crash of 1929 and his being put under house arrest by Benito Mussolini's government.
 Levi, Menzio, and Paulucci delle Roncole continued to exhibit together until 1935.